Papers relating to the service of Stewart Murray Hansen, 1915 - 1917 - Part 3

 arrived safely but the mail service must be absolutely

-rotten this week very few letter arriving at all
+rotten this week very few letters arriving at all.

-Caught a lively cold in the nose somehow but am
+Caught a lovely cold in the nose somehow but am

-the other day in charge of and Company transport
+the other day in charge of our Company transport

 waggon.
 He is a typical farmer and good with